 - Parking pass

 - Hokie Passport

 Benefits and final pay

 An employees with health coverage through Virginia Tech, will continue to have coverage through the end of the month in which they separate from employment.
 For information about continuation of coverage through COBRA, retirement, or other benefits-related questions, contact the HR Service Center at 540-231-9331.

 An employee will be paid for the days worked in their last pay period on the following pay date, as per the regular pay period and pay date schedule.
 Any annual and compensatory leave balances owed will be paid via direct deposit on the next pay date following the last paycheck for hours worked, pending submission of the final leave report.
 Separating employees should ensure they complete their final leave report.

-For questions about leave balances, contact the leave team in the Department of Human Resources at 540-231-9331.
+For questions about leave balances, contact the leave team in the Division of Human Resources at 540-231-9331.